salvoravida/redux-first-history/README.md

 * Just a simple Router with no more ConnectedRouter!
 * Probably, you already did connect the Redux store with `react-router-redux` or `connected-react-router` (in this case you have only to replace the import!)

-# Abstract

-While working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.

-So you may have components that take location from the store, others that take location from router context, and others from withRouter HOC.

-This sometimes could generate sync issues, due to the fact that many components are updated at different times.
-In addition, React shallowCompare rendering optimization will not work as it should.

-With `redux-first-history`, you can mix components that get history from wherever, they will always be tunneled to *state.router.location* !

 # Options